William Fleming High School: School

 In September 1933, 152 students began the school year in a newly constructed building on a 7.5-acre (30,000 m2) tract which is the present site of Breckinridge Middle School in Roanoke.
 The original William Fleming High School consisted of five high school classrooms, one elementary classroom, a library, a reception room, a chemistry laboratory, two locker rooms, an auditorium, and an office.
 In 1949, William Fleming became part of the Roanoke City School System through the annexation of part of Roanoke County by the city.
 William Fleming was moved to its present location in 1961 near Hershberger Road NW.
 In 1989, eight auxiliary classrooms were added to accommodate the arrival of ninth graders on campus as middle schools were established in the city.
 A new $57 million building opened in 2009 next to the existing facilities, and the construction of the school's first on-campus football stadium was completed in 2010.

 Academics

 William Fleming High School is an institution that features grades 9-12, with a student enrollment of 1,664.
-The school offers the following curriculum/ courses for the students to take:
+The school offers the following curriculum/ courses: